Gravitational Atoms from Topological Stars: The normal mode spectrum of Topological Stars

-It can be viewed as the binding energy of the mode. $\epsilon<0$ for normal modes, hence, for them $\gamma\in\mathbb{R}$, otherwise, QNMs have imaginary $\gamma$. $\gamma\to0$ corresponds to the ionization threshold between bound and unbound modes.
-Our strategy will be to first determine the regions where TS and cloud modes can possibly exist and then look at their overlap to identify the mixed ones.
-It turns out that the phase space split, given by \eqref{eq:QDervKKZero}, provides a systematic way of carrying out this task.
-It is important to note that $\hat{Q}$ depends on the binding energy of the mode, hence the nature of a given classically-allowed region might change depending on how ``high'' its energy is.
+It can be viewed as the binding energy of the mode.
+We have $\epsilon<0$ for normal modes, hence, for them $\gamma\in\mathbb{R}$, otherwise, QNMs have imaginary $\gamma$.
+The limit $\gamma\to0$ corresponds to the ionization threshold between bound and unbound modes.
+Our strategy will be to first determine the regions where TS and cloud modes can possibly exist, and then look at their overlap to identify the mixed ones.
+It turns out that the phase space split given by the condition~\eqref{eq:QDervKKZero} provides a systematic way of carrying out this task.
+It is important to note that $\hat{Q}$ depends on the binding energy of the mode, hence the nature of a given classically allowed region might change depending on its energy.

 Asymptotically, the potential approaches, for bound modes, a constant negative value: